AWS Deadline Cloud Logs

 Received positive reaction from stakeholders and customers:

-...we gave the demo to [a customer name] and it was just awesome again.
+...we gave the demo to [senior leadership] and it was just awesome again.
 We ended up debugging an unexpected issue (rendering, not in the service) live and the UX of pin pointing what was wrong was sooooo slick…

 Along with the customer’s excitement, stakeholders highly regarded my prototypes.
 Visualizing interactions helped align everyone’s understanding of complex engineering concepts, synergize discussion, and test our hypothesis with customers.
 They also complimented the 2x2 effort-and-impact matrix workshop.
 Prioritizing helped us focus on what's most important when everything felt important.